Commercial Weight Consultancy

 UK IT Managed Services

 IT support is where SMEs discover they need an IT strategy — not where they solve IT problems.
-The highest-weight buyers are in capability crisis, paying premium for systematic knowledge recovery and forensic documentation.
-The market is selling managed-service pricing; the buyer is evaluating whether the provider can put the environment back together.
+The highest-weight buyers are in capability crisis, evaluating something the market is not pricing or selling as the headline offer.

 Read the analysis →Keyword: architect